 - Near Mustafa Centre

-The surge in number of works is largely thanks to the emergence of ArtWalk Little India, an annual arts festival that embeds artworks in the little crowded lanes of this colourful neighbourhood.
+The surge in the number of works is largely thanks to the emergence of ArtWalk Little India, an annual arts festival that embeds artworks that reflect the heritage and culture of this colourful neighbourhood.

 Little India is a fairly large neighbourhood that you can spend a fair amount of time walking around in.
-I’ve split the map into 4 major areas near some major landmarks so it’s easier for you to navigate.
+I’ve split this guide into 4 areas around major landmarks so you can see the sights while taking in the street art.

-Check out Singapore Street Art on Instagram for more places in Singapore to discover awesome street art, or my embedded Google Map below.
-If you are in Singapore, you can also check out my guides for Kampong Glam or the Bras Basah-Bugis district for more street art, or see my full line up of street art guides from Asia and around the world.
+Check out Singapore Street Art on Instagram for more places in Singapore to discover awesome street art or my embedded Google Map below.
+You can also check out my Singapore Street art guides for Kampong Glam, Chinatown, Bras Basah-Bugis or heartland areas like Jurong West, Tanjong Katong and Ang Mo Kio for more street art, or see my full line up of street art guides from Asia and around the world.

 Tekka Centre has a pretty awesome hawker centre and wet market that has some cheap and good local street food – I suggest stopping by Tekka Centre to grab some lunch or take a drink

 - Chander Road – Jaxton Su, Nadiah Alsagoff